-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

 Following his father's death, 15-year-old Eli Shane (voiced by Sam Vincent) embraces his destiny to follow in his dad's footsteps to a secret, subterranean world called SLUGTERRA.
-Filled with caverns and populated by a colorful array of characters, Slugterra is also home to the sport of Slugslinging, whose players duel using slug-filled capsules they shoot from guns.
+Filled with caverns and populated by a colorful array of characters, Slugterra is also home to the sport of Slugslinging, in which players duel using slug-filled capsules they shoot from guns.
 As the slugs reach top speed, they transform into larger creatures with superhero powers, which they unleash on their opponents.
 At the end of each face-off, the winner claims the loser's slug, thereby accumulating an arsenal of varied weapons.
 But friendly matches are few and far between in a place where the nefarious Dr. Blakk (Mark Oliver) has his sights set on domination, and he mutates the slugs he captures to that end.
 It's up to Eli and his fiercely loyal crew to save Slugterra from the terrible fate Dr. Blakk has in store for it.

 Action, adventure, comedy, sci-fi, and (would you believe it?) cute little slugs crash head-on in this impressive cartoon about an unlikely hero who manages to stay true to his morals in a world where corruption and brute force threaten to rule the day.
 Eli is an average Joe who has no allusions about his heroic role, despite how those who knew his legendary father receive him in Slugterra.
 What he does have is a rag-tag team of loyalists and a whole lot of self-confidence, and he needs every last ounce of it to face lifelong Slingers three times his size.
 It's not hard to relate Eli's situation to a real-life one your kids can appreciate, and the hero's ability to find vulnerability in his opponents' games can remind your youngsters that even bullies can have their weaknesses.

-Yes, there's a good deal of violence in this show, and at first glance, the incorporation of the living, breathing slugs as weapon fodder gives thoughtful viewers pause.
+Yes, there's a good deal of violence in this show, and at first glance the incorporation of the living, breathing slugs as weapon fodder gives thoughtful viewers pause.
 But there's some good to come even from this aspect of the plot, as Eli's compassion for the creatures sets him apart from his foes and most especially from Dr. Blakk, who treats his slugs as lab rats.
 Ultimately, the message kids get from this show concerns finding a cause worth defending, but not letting the fighting process strip you of your morals.
-Fight the good fight for the right reasons, choose your friends with care, and stick up for the little guy.
-All in all, not a bad set of take-aways from a highly entertaining cartoon.
+Fight the good fight for the right reasons, choose your friends with care, and stick up for the little guy: all in all, not a bad set of takeaways from a highly entertaining cartoon.

 Families can talk about dealing with bullies.
 What makes some kids bullies?
 How do they use their physical appearance to intimidate?
 What are some good coping techniques for dealing with bullies?